githubuniverseworkshops/OctoFitApp-Universe2024/contents/1_Story/README.md

-# Story to develpp a fitness application with GitHub Copilot now begins!
+# Story to develop a fitness application with GitHub Copilot now begins!

 ![Story of Fitness application](images/fitness-app.jpg)